webview/webview/README.md

 7. `webview_dispatch()` remains the same.
 8. `webview_set_title()` remains the same.
 9. `webview_set_color()` has been removed.
 Use `webview_get_window` and native
-   window APIs to control colors, trancparency and other native window properties.
+   window APIs to control colors, transparency and other native window properties.
 At some point these APIs might be brought back.
 10. `webview_set_fullscreen()` has been removed, see above.
 11. `webview_dialog()` has been removed.
 But I'd like to see it added back as a separate independent module or library.